h1ddenpr0cess20/infinigpt-matrix/README.md

     Don't use a custom prompt here.

 **.custom _prompt_**
-    Allows use of a custom prompt instead of the built-in one, such as one from [awesome-chatgpt-prompts](https://github.com/f/awesome-chatgpt-prompts)
+    Allows use of a custom system prompt instead of the built-in one

 **.reset**
     Reset to preset personality